-Regarding the acceptance of the made application, prior to a full-scale invasion, the SMS had accepted the non-binding position of the Plenum of the Supreme Administrative Court of 25 June 2009 no. 1.98 The Plenum pointed out that the legislation does not provide the sanctions for making a delayed application for refugee status.
-In such cases, persons may only be subject to a fine under the Code of Administrative Offences.
-Failure to accept an asylum application for consideration and the forced return or expulsion of an applicant would be contrary to the protection of fundamental rights under the 1951 Convention.
-Failure to comply with the deadline may not be a ground for refusal to accept an application for recognition as a refugee or a person in need of complementary protection, but can only be taken into account when considering the relevant application.
+On this matter, prior to the full-scale invasion in 2022, the SMS had accepted the non-binding position of the Plenum of the Supreme Administrative Court of 25 June 2009 no. 1.
+118 The Plenum had pointed out that the legislation does not provide for sanctions for making a delayed application for refugee status.
+Thus, in such cases, persons may only be subject to a fine under the Code of Administrative Offences.
+Failure to accept to register an asylum application and the forced return or expulsion of an applicant would be contrary to the protection of fundamental rights under the 1951 Convention.
+Failure to comply with the deadline may not be a ground for refusal to register an application for recognition as a refugee or a person in need of complementary protection, but can only be taken into account when assessing the relevant application on the merits.

-After 24 February 2022, the territorial body of the SMS began to invoke the non-respect of the time limit as grounds for rejecting the asylum application.
+However, after 24 February 2022, the territorial body of the SMS began to invoke the non-respect of the time limit as grounds for refusing to register the asylum application.
 In such cases, the SMS does not issue a written notice of refusal to accept the application but instead provides an oral denial, as the asylum legislation does not recognise failure to meet the deadline as a legal ground for refusal to accept it.
-The relevant court practice demonstrates that the courts recognise that the following actions of the SMS, namely non-acceptance of an application due to the missed deadline for applying are unlawful inaction and oblige the SMS to accept the application of the asylum seeker.99 At the same time, there are judgements where the courts consider that the SMS has the right not to accept applications due to the violation of the deadline for filing the relevant application.100
+Relevant court practice demonstrates that the courts recognise that the following actions of the SMS, namely non-acceptance of an application due to the applicant having missed the deadline to apply, are unlawful inaction and the courts oblige the SMS to accept the application of the asylum seeker.119 At the same time, there are judgments where the courts consider that the SMS has the right not to accept applications due to the violation of the deadline for filing the relevant application.120

-Also, after the full-scale invasion, the SMS territorial bodies use martial law as a justification for having ceased to register or process applications.
-Neither the Law on the Legal Regime of Martial Law nor the Decree of the President of Ukraine "On extending the term of martial law in Ukraine" restrict the right of the person to seek asylum in Ukraine".101
+Also, since the full-scale invasion in 2022, the SMS territorial bodies have used martial law as a justification for having ceased to register or process applications.
+This is despite the fact that neither the